 Park Güell entrance with mosaic walls and visitors in Barcelona, Spain.

 Get your booking confirmed instantly

-Admission includes access to Park Güell, Gaudí’s iconic garden complex, originally conceived as a luxury residential project before becoming a public park.
+Gain entry to Park Güell, Antoni Gaudí’s celebrated garden complex that transitioned from a luxury residential project into a public park.

-Audio guide in Spanish, English, Portuguese, German, Italian, & French (as per option selected)
+Audio guides available in Spanish, English, Portuguese, German, Italian, and French (based on option selected)

+Park Güell entrance with mosaic walls and visitors in Barcelona, Spain.